 The CIP Advisory Committee determined that several different data points were needed for a comprehensive understanding of the needs at Wahoo Elementary School.
 The committee first determined that a parent/community survey was critical.
+(These surveys are distributed every two years with an additional survey coming in 2022-23 school year).
 It was determined that we wanted to have a large number of surveys completed in order to gain the most knowledge from our school families.
-Therefore, surveys were emailed to all family stakeholders and two strategic follow-up emails were sent as reminders to complete the surveys.
+Therefore, surveys were emailed to all family stakeholders (2020-21 school year) and two strategic follow-up emails were sent as reminders to complete the surveys.
 The Director of Learning also used School Messenger (school messaging system) to alert stakeholders of this opportunity.
 The results were very positive and the committee used this information to formulate the plan and make decisions about programming.
-Complete results of this survey are attached.
+Complete results of this survey (2020-21) are attached.